corrykalam/quillbot-crack-mac/README.md

 # Quillbot for desktop

-This is a simple app that makes Quillbot live in your menubar.
+This is a simple app that makes Quillbot live in your menubar and got premium access.

 You can use Cmd+Shift+G (Mac) or Ctrl+Shift+G (Win) to quickly open it from anywhere.